axonivy-market/dmn-decision-table/dmn-decision-table-product/README.md

 ## Setup

+If you need this extensions on an Axon Ivy Engine.
+Proceed as follows:

 1. Download the `dmn-decision-table-*.jar`
-2. Copy the file into the `dropins` directory of your Axon Ivy Designer
+2. Copy the file into the `dropins` directory of your Axon Ivy Engine
-3. Start or restart Axon Ivy Designer
+3. Start or restart Axon Ivy Engine
-4. Open a process and use the additional beans provided in the `Rules` drawer of Process Editor palette
-5. Download the demo project (iar) and import it in Axon Ivy Designer
+4. Deploy projects that involve DMN Decision Tables.